Geelong: 1900s: A city develops

 The town of Geelong officially became a city on 8 December 1910.
 The city gained a number of essential services, with electric light supplied by the Geelong Power Station starting in 1902, the Geelong Harbour Trust was formed in December 1905, and the Geelong Waterworks and Sewerage Trust formed in 1908.
 Electric trams began operation in 1912, travelling from the city centre to the suburbs until their demise in 1956.
 The first of many stores on the Market Square was opened in 1913, and the first Gala Day festival was held in 1916.

-Geelong's industrial growth accelerated in the 1920s: woollen mills, fertiliser plants, the Ford Motor Company's vehicle plant at Norlane, and the Corio whisky distillery were all established in this period.
+Geelong's industrial growth accelerated in the 1920s: woollen mills, fertiliser plants, Ford's vehicle plant at Norlane, and the Corio whisky distillery were all established in this period.
 The Geelong Advertiser radio station 3GL (now K-Rock) commenced transmission in 1930, the Great Ocean Road was opened in 1932, and in 1934, the T & G Building opened on the most prominent intersection in the city, the corner of Ryrie and Moorabool Streets.

 By 1936, Geelong had displaced Ballarat as Victoria's second-largest city.

 In 1938, one of the last Port Philip Bay steamers, Edina, made its final trip to Geelong, ending a period of seaside excursions and contests for the fastest trip.
 The Eastern Beach foreshore beautification and pool was completed in 1939 after almost 10 years of work.

 On the eve of World War II, the International Harvester works were opened beside Ford at North Shore, along with a grain elevator at nearby Corio Quay, and the Shell Australia oil refinery.